emkael/deal-convert/README.txt

 Formats are auto-detected based on file extension.
 To display deals on STDOUT, provide "-" as an output file name.
 To print deals to HTML file, use *.html output file.
+To print deals to PDF file, use *.pdf output file.

+PDF output requires wkhtmltopdf in a patched-qt version.

 Web interface available: https://deal.emkael.info/